groussea/sand6py/README.md

 ## Python binding

-Provinding `make install` has lauchned, a
+Providing `make install` has been launched, a typical python script to run a scenario is performed as following:

 ```python
 import d6py